aframevr/aframe/docs/components/text.md

 The text component does not make use of all of the features of the [`three-bmfont-text` library][three-bmfont-text] nor its sister modules.
-Notably, we left out MSDF text to keep the API simple, and because Hiero generates SDF fonts, although we did have MSDF support in an older implementation.

 [sdfsmooth]: https://lambdacube3d.wordpress.com/2014/11/12/playing-around-with-font-rendering/